gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 ```

-Before we configure and use the connector, we first need to create the Kafka target topic.

 #### Configure and start the MQTT Connector

 For creating an instance of the connector over the API, you can either use a REST client or the Linux `curl` command line utility, which should be available on the Docker host.
 Curl is what we are going to use here.